 It can be defined as the combination of ALL messages sent by a brand to promote its services, activities and products.
 It’s one of the Four P’s that define the marketing strategy mix, along with price, product and place.

-Why should you focus your attention on MarCom?
+Why focus your attention on MarCom?

 The second objective is to assist your customers in the buying process.

-What are the tools used in MarCom?
+Which tools are used in MarCom?